 Context value used when repeatedly calling \$IDTOASC.
-The contxt argument is the 32- or 64-bit address (on Alpha and I64 systems) or the 32-bit address (on VAX systems) of a longword used while \$IDTOASC searches for all identifiers.
+The contxt argument is the 32- or 64-bit address (on Alpha and Integrity server systems) of a longword used while \$IDTOASC searches for all identifiers.
 The context value must be initialized to the value 0, and the resulting context of each call to \$IDTOASC must be presented to each subsequent call.
 After contxt is passed to \$IDTOASC, you must not modify its value.